The real cost of an Australian visa application

 The headline fee on a visa application is rarely what you end up spending.
 By the time you factor in skills assessments, English tests, medical exams, police checks, biometrics, and migration agent fees, total costs for a single skilled visa can easily reach $8,000-$15,000.
 The visa cost calculator above shows the official Department of Home Affairs charge, but this section explains the extras almost every applicant has to budget for.

-Department of Home Affairs application charges (2025-26)
+Department of Home Affairs application charges (from 1 July 2026)

 | Visa subclass | Main applicant | Partner | Child under 18 |